huzky-v/roll-pangolin/README.md

 # Roll Pangolin

-This is a helper Docker Container which helps to deploy [Pangolin Reverse Proxy](https://github.com/fosrl/pangolin) setting with the help of Docker Labels.
+This is a helper Docker image which helps to deploy [Pangolin Reverse Proxy](https://github.com/fosrl/pangolin) setting with the help of Docker Labels.

 ## Usage
-1. Add the label to the stack you want to expose your service (also ensure your container is in the newt network)
+1. Add labels to the stack you wanted to expose (also ensure your target container is in the newt network, roll-pangolin needs only access to your pangolin host and your local Docker socket for checking the label)
+For example:
 ```
 services:
   nginx: